Understanding Lyme Disease Symptoms

 Cardiac involvement requires prompt evaluation and may necessitate temporary pacing in serious cases.

-This fatigue often reflects immune activation, autonomic dysfunction, and disrupted sleep architecture—not laziness or deconditioning.
+This fatigue often reflects immune activation, autonomic dysfunction, and disrupted sleep architecture, not laziness or deconditioning.

 Psychiatric and Mood Symptoms

-Lyme disease can affect mood and behavior:
+Lyme disease can affect mood and behavior.
+Patients experience anxiety, depression, irritability, panic attacks, and mood swings.

 These symptoms are sometimes the primary presentation, leading to psychiatric diagnosis without investigation of underlying infection.
 When infection and inflammation are addressed, mood symptoms often improve.